Andrewingit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-setting mode of the file
+setting the mode of the file to be similar